imixs/imixs-cloud/README.md

 Replace [NODE\_IP\_ADDRESS] with your servers public IP address.

-next deploy a cluster network
+The init command will give a install guide how to install the commandline tool 'kubectl' on your host.

+Now deploy a cluster network, this is needed for the internal communication between your cluster nodes.

 	$ kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml

 ### 3. Setup Your Kubernetes Worker Nodes

 To setup your cluster you can join any worker node into your new kubernetes cluster.
-Just run the setup script again on each of your worker nodes:
+Just repeat the step 1 on each of your worker nodes.

-	$ sudo ./scripts/setup_debian.sh

-you can join your worker note into your new cluster using the join command from your master node
+After the setup of a new worker node is completed you can join your worker note into your new cluster using the join command from your master node

 	$ sudo kubeadm join xxx.xxx.xxx.xxx:6443 --token xxx.xxxxxxxxx  --discovery-token-ca-cert-hash xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-If you do not know the join command run the followign command on your master node:
+If you do not know the join command run the following command on your master node, this will print out the command you need to join the cluster from yoru worker node:

 	$ kubeadm token create --print-join-command

+To check the status of your master and worker nodes run:

+	$ kubectl get nodes

 **That's it!
 Your kubernetes cluster is ready**

-You will find a detailed description about how to setup your Kubernetes cluster in the [setup section](doc/SETUP.md)
+You will find a more detailed description about how to setup your Kubernetes cluster in the [setup section](doc/SETUP.md).
+If you have any probelm or questions just open a new [Issue](https://github.com/imixs/imixs-cloud/issues) on Github.
+In the following sections you will find more information about the concepts of Imixs-Cloud.